-Telehealth parity laws, currently in effect in 39 states and the District of Columbia, are intended to ensure the same coverage of (and in some cases, reimbursement for) telehealth services as is in place for comparable services provided in person.
-Yet, despite the existence of these laws in so many states, the laws themselves are often not very robust, simply stating that telehealth services be must medically necessary (in order to be covered) or that payors should not exclude services solely because they were provided through telehealth.
+Telehealth parity laws, currently in effect in 39 states and the District of Columbia, are intended to ensure the same coverage of (and, in some cases, reimbursement for) telehealth services as is in place for comparable services provided in person.
+Yet, despite the existence of these laws in so many states, the laws themselves are often not very robust, simply stating that telehealth services must be medically necessary (in order to be covered) or that payors should not exclude services solely because they were provided through telehealth.
 States continue to enact new parity laws or to expand existing parity laws.
-For example, beginning in January 2019, Arizona will expand its existing parity law to include coverage of SUD treatment services provided through telehealth.
-Kentucky recently adopted legislation that will go into effect on July 1, 2019, and will allow for telehealth visits to take place in a patient’s home and will require commercial health plans to reimburse psychologists, therapists, and other non-physician providers for telehealth visits.
+For example, beginning in January 2019, Arizona expanded its existing parity law to include coverage of SUD treatment services provided through telehealth.
+Kentucky adopted legislation that went into effect on July 1, 2019, which allows for telehealth visits to take place in a patient’s home and enables commercial health plans to reimburse psychologists, therapists, and other non-physician providers for telehealth visits.
 On a broader scale, however, the potentially positive impacts of state telehealth parity laws are not yet being meaningfully felt.

 Overall, interest in, and acceptance of, telehealth services continues to increase.
 Current events and issues, such as the opioid epidemic, have put more pressure than ever before on federal and state legislators to pass laws that promote access to telehealth services.
 Providers should continue to monitor developments in federal and state laws, regulations, and policies in order to capitalize on telehealth opportunities while maintaining compliance with applicable laws.